DoTheEvo/screen-capture-general/README.md

 Pictures are saved in to `~/Pictures/screenshots` with the file name being always unique based on the epoch time(seconds since 1970) - for example `144008968.png`

 Imagemagick is then used to create a jpg version of the file.
-One of the files gets deleted based on their size `(( pngsize < 3 * jpgsize ))`
+One of the files gets deleted based on the size `(( pngsize < 3 * jpgsize ))`
 * jpg file is kept if it is considerably smaller than the png file, which is the case if screenshot contains a movie still or a photograph
 * png file is kept in cases of bland text and uniform color use, like websites or desktop/filemanager screenshots

-After screenshot is done, sox command `play` is used to sound the shutter.ogg
+After screenshot is done, sox plays ~/media/shutter.ogg

 ##### run it